Introduction

 As a corpsman it’s easy to become hyper focused on your healing task at the expense of all else.
 If at all possible, make it a priority to drag your patient backwards into a safe zone before you start healing.

-Always remember to secure the dropped gun of the Marine you are reviving whenever possible and safe to do, nothing’s worse than losing your gun or armor.
+Always remember to secure the dropped gun of the Marine you are reviving whenever possible and safe to do, nothing’s worse than losing your gun or armour.

 Check what other drugs are in a patient before giving them something, many Riflemen carry Tramadol and Tricordrazine as standard issue, and a Tramadol overdose can be quickly fatal.